 “Help!
 Oh, fuck, help!”
 Bennings shouted.

 Bennings had managed to throw himself back far enough to catch the lower steps that hadn’t collapsed.
 The other two closest SWAT officers had done the rest, catching his arms.
 Lewis ran for the stairs.
 Reaching the edge of the pit, Lewis saw a hole filled with jutting spikes.
-The spikes looked long and extremely sharp.
-Half a dozen steps had completely collapsed.
-It was a punji pit, an old fashioned trap that consisted of a hole camouflaged from the top and with its bottom lined with spikes.
+Long and extremely sharp.
+It was a punji pit, a trap consisting of a hole camouflaged from the top and with its bottom lined with spikes.

 “Bennings, are you alright?”
 Lewis said.